aehrc/RAPpoet/README.md

 ### 3. Merging Files and Logistic Regression with PLINK2
 In this step, the QC filtered files are merged into a single file, followed by a PLINK2 logistic regression analysis.

+## Set up

-### Environmental set up to run RAP on CLI
+### Environment Configuration for RAP CLI
-The UKBB RAP proudly offers a user-friendly web User Interface (UI).
+The UKBB RAP offers a user-friendly web User Interface (UI).
 However, to run RAPpoet and scale up your processes, you'll need to access the RAP via the command-line interface (CLI) using the DNAnexus Platform SDK, also known as [dx-toolkit](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities).

 Follow the steps below to set up an environment for accessing the RAP from the command line.
 These steps assume you have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html) and [pip](https://pip.pypa.io/en/stable/installation/) installed.